-(1) Economic occupancy is presented for the first six months of 2014 and 2013, and is defined as the net rental income received divided by the maximum amount of rental income to be derived from each property.
+- (1) Economic occupancy is presented for the first six months of 2014 and 2013, and is defined as the net rental income received divided by the maximum amount of rental income to be derived from each property.
 This statistic is reflective of rental concessions, delinquent rents and non-revenue units such as model units and employee units.
-Actual occupancy is a point in time measure while economic occupancy is a measurement over the period presented, therefore, economic occupancy for a period may exceed the actual occupancy at any point in time.

-(2) Previous period occupancy numbers are not available as these are new investments.
+Actual occupancy is a point in time measure while economic occupancy is a measurement over the period presented, therefore, economic occupancy for a period may exceed the actual occupancy at any point in time. - (2) Previous period occupancy numbers are not available as these are new investments.
 In addition, these properties are under renovations so the properties are not considered stabilized at this time.
-Physical and economic occupancy will be reported when construction is substantially complete on renovations.

-(3) The Partnership holds approximately \$18.2 million of mortgage revenue bonds secured by Crescent Village, Willow Bend and Postwoods (Ohio Properties).
-Crescent Village is located in Cincinnati, Ohio, Willow Bend is located in Columbus (Hilliard), Ohio and Postwoods is located in Reynoldsburg, Ohio.
-(4) Previous period accuracy numbers are not available as these are new investments.

-(4) Previous period occupancy numbers are not available as these are new investments.
+Physical and economic occupancy will be reported when construction is substantially complete on renovations. - (b) The Partnership holds approximately \$18.2 million of mortgage revenue bonds secured by Crescent Village, Willow Bend and Postwoods (Ohio Properties).
+Crescent Village is located in Cincinnati, Ohio, Willow Bend is located in Columbus (Hilliard), Ohio and Postwoods is located in Reynoldsburg, Ohio. - (4) Previous period occupancy numbers are not available as these are new - (5) Previous period occupancy number are not available as these are new investments.

-(5) Previous period occupancy number are not available as these are new investments.
 In addition, these properties are newly constructed so the properties are not considered stabilized at this time.
-Economic occupancy will be reported when the properties are stabilized.

-(6) This property was foreclosed on May 29, 2013 and became an MF Property.
+Economic occupancy will be reported when the properties are stabilized. - (6) This property was foreclosed on May 29, 2013 and became an MF Property.
 The occupancy information includes the periods prior to the foreclosure when the Partnership held a mortgage revenue bond secured by this property.